ben-izd/Power-BI-Mathemaica-integration/README.md

 - Python `matplotlib` module
 - Mathematica

+> Warning: Since Mathematica code uses the `ToExpression` function which can easily be manipulated to harm your computer, only run and open script files that you trust.

 ## Setup
 Before starting, make sure the python Power BI uses, is the correct one by going to `File` > `Options and Settings` > `Options` > `Python Scripting`